 You do not have to do a formal presentation, but you can have a slideshow playing.
 I display mine on the SmartBoard.
 It is centrally located so it is very easy to see when you enter the library.
 Suggestions on what to put in your slideshow:

 - About me section – provide a few basic facts about yourself.
 Include a fun fact as well.
 You may want to do one for your library assistant as well if you have one.

 - Statistics – how many books are in the library, how many books are checked out each year or how many classes visit the library a week.

 - Information about what is taught in the library

-You can download this PowerPoint slideshow from my free resource library.
-Click the button to log-in or to learn how you can gain access.
+You can download a free sample set of exit tickets from the resource library.
+Click the button to log-in or to learn how you can gain access to the library.

 4. Makerspace or STEM

 Bring out some simple makerspace materials and have families create something.
 Here is a free, family STEM challenge that you can try.

 Provide coloring pages or a simple craft for students to complete.
 Or you can just put out a bunch of crayons and scrap paper.
 Younger brothers and sisters will especially like this.

 Get together with the other specials teachers and do a group activity.
 You can do a presentation or have a booth set up in a central location.
 Families can stop by and collect brochures or materials you want to hand out.
 This way families can meet all of the specials teachers at one time.